|Pilot F/Lt Alister Whyte Buchanan, 1304 (MIA / KIA) Masterton, Wellington, NZ

 Crashed December 24, 1943

 Built by Curtiss in Buffalo, New York.
 Constructors Number 28459.
-Assigned U. S. Army serial number 42-104697.
-Disassembled and shipped overseas to the South Pacific.
+Delivered to the U. S. Army Air Force (USAAF) P-40N-1-CU Warhawk serial number 42-104697.
+Disassembled and shipped overseas to New Zealand as part of defense aid.

 Assigned to the Royal New Zealand Air Force (RNZAF) as Kittyhawk serial number NZ3165.
-On July 8, 1943 reassembled by No.1 Aircraft Depot and BOC at Hobsonville Airfield.
+Reassembled by No.1 Aircraft Depot (1 AD) at Hobsonville Airfield on July 8, 1943.
 Assigned to 17 Squadron with tail code "L".
 No known nickname or nose art.

 ADF Serials Kittyhawk NZ3134